Allocations and Operations

 Uniform Grant Guidance (UGG)

-• Sets additional requirements for certain costs supported with federal funds.
-For example, LEAs that use federal funds for employee salaries and benefits must keep records documenting how much time the employees spent on grant activities.
+- Sets additional requirements for certain costs supported with federal funds.
+For example, districts that use federal funds for employee salaries and benefits must keep records documenting how much time the employees spent on grant activities.

-• Sets rules for how LEAs procure goods and services with federal funds, how they track items paid for with federal funds and the kinds of records they must keep about their grant spending.
+- Sets rules for how districts procure goods and services with federal funds, how they track items paid for with federal funds and the kinds of records they must keep about their grant spending.

 Maintenance of Effort

-Maintenance of Effort is an Elementary and Secondary Education Act (ESEA) fiscal requirement under Section 9521, that requires districts to demonstrate that the level of state and local funding remains relatively constant from year to year in order to receive the district’s full allocations of the grants under ESEA.
+Maintenance of Effort is an ESEA fiscal requirement.
+Districts must demonstrate that the level of state and local funding remains relatively constant from year to year in order to receive the district’s full allocations of the grants under ESEA.
 A district’s education expenditures from general fund must be at least 90 percent of the prior year amounts.
 It is the State’s responsibility to determine annually whether a district has maintained effort.

 Comparability

-Comparability is a Title I fiscal requirement [ESEA, 1120A(c)] that is intended to demonstrate that a local school district is using Title I funds to supplement, and not supplant, non-Federal funds that would otherwise be used for authorized activities under Title I-A. To be eligible to receive Title I funds, a Local Educational Agency (LEA) must use state and local funds to provide services in Title I schools that are at least comparable to services provided in non-Title I schools.
-If the LEA serves all of its schools with Title I funds within a particular grade span, the LEA must use state and local funds to provide services that are substantially comparable in each school.
+Comparability is another Title I fiscal requirement.
+To be eligible to receive Title I funds, a district must use state and local funds to provide services in Title I schools that are at least comparable to services provided in non-Title I schools.
+If the district serves all of its schools with Title I funds within a particular grade span, the district must use state and local funds to provide services that are substantially comparable in each school.

 Demonstrating comparability is a prerequisite for receiving Title I funds.
 Because Title I allocations are made annually, comparability is an annual requirement.
-The Comparability Web-based system enables districts to perform the necessary calculations annually to demonstrate that all of its Title I schools are in fact comparable.
+The Comparability Web-based system enables districts to perform the necessary calculations annually to demonstrate that all its Title I schools are in fact comparable.
+It is important to note that some districts are exempt from conducting comparability calculations, for example single-school districts such as community schools or traditional districts that do not have overlapping grade spans.

 Supplement, Not Supplant